dlong96/guesswho/README.md

 50 image per class

-1. one hidden layer, fully connected model.
+1.one hidden layer, fully connected model

-2. cnn with 3conv layer,one pooling
+2.cnn with 3conv layer,one pooling

 3.more conv layer cnn